 Are USDA loans only for farms and agricultural properties?

 This is a very common question and something that many people wonder about since it is the Department of Agriculture that backs these loans.
-It is actually the complete opposite though.
+It is actually quite the opposite however.
 USDA loans are meant for residential homes in rural areas, not agricultural or farmland.

 Can you buy a farm with a USDA?

-USDA loans are strictly for residential properties, so no farm or land that is used for agricultural purposes are allowed.
-In simplest words, the property can not be income producing.
+USDA loans are strictly for residential properties, so no farm or land that is used for agricultural purposes or farming are allowed.
+In simplest words, the property cannot be income producing.

 If USDA loans are for rural properties does that mean they are not available near cities?

 Surprisingly this is not the case either.
 Another misconception about the USDA home buying program is that the loans are exclusively for homes in remote areas.
 There are actually plenty of eligible homes just outside of various urban/suburban areas.
 The best way for you to get an idea of what type of home you can buy, and where, is to use the USDA property eligibility search.